Xuppap-Inc/VerdantSorrow/README.md

   ## <a name="contenido"></a> 5.
 Contenido
   ### <a name="musica"></a> 5.1.
 Música
-  - Musica de Boss.
-  - Musica de combate normal.
+  - Música de cada uno de los jefe.
-  - Musica menú.
+  - Música menú.

   ### <a name="sonidos"></a> 5.2.
 Sonidos
   - Jugador